St Paul's Church, Jarrow: Gothic and Gothic Revival

 The rest of the church is much later.
 The late 15th-century choir stalls on the north side of the chancel are noteworthy.
 The nave and the north aisle were built by Sir George Gilbert Scott.
 There is, in addition to the older windows, including a few pieces of Anglo-Saxon stained glass, a more modern window by John Piper (1903–92).The church also has on display 'Bede’s Chair' (but evidence suggests that this originated after Bede's death).

 Modern

 Fenwick Lawson created several carved wood sculptures for St Paul's Church, including "St Michael and the Devil" (1956), showing the archangel Michael defeating Satan; "The Risen Ascended Christ" (1968), depicting Christ's ascension; and "The Venerable Bede" (1973), a life-size carving of the 8th-century scholar and monk.

+The three-light window in the east wall of the chancel, which replaced glass lost during the Second World War, was installed in 1951.
+Designed and manufactured by the Newcastle-based stained glass artist Leonard Evetts, it shows Christ flanked by two saints.
+Evetts also made glass for St Peter's Church in Monkwearmouth, the companion church of the twin-monastery of Monkwearmouth-Jarrow Abbey.

 Positioned in the north wall of the Anglo-Saxon chancel is a lancet window installed in 1985 to commemorate the 1,300th anniversary of the founding of Monkwearmouth–Jarrow Abbey by St Benedict Biscop.
 Designed by John Piper and manufactured by Patrick Reyntiens it depicts a double-armed Jarrow Cross in white, edged in green and detailed in silver stain.
 The cross is set on a blue background with red and yellow flame detail.
 The initials BB (for Benedict Biscop) are below.

+Jarrow Lecture

+Since 1958, an annual lecture has been delivered at the church by a prominent scholar on a topic in the history of Jarrow: